 During 9/11, I was an enlisted air crewman in the United States Navy.
 My job entailed search and rescue operations, anti-submarine warfare, and maritime interdiction operations (Anti-piracy, human sex trafficking, drug smuggling, and so forth).
 Not just being in the military but, also having been stationed in a combat zone my adrenaline levels from day to day were always at a higher level.
 The everyday quick precise communications and teamwork in stressful situations were values that helped keep myself, my fellow soldiers, and civilians alive.
 This also included my most rewarding mission of finding and coordinating a 36-hour, multi-national operation that led to the successful rescue of 60 women who had been kidnapped and forced into the sex trade.

 After my honorable discharge of service from the Navy, I found it difficult transitioning into the civilian world.
-Because of my unique military skill sets, I had little to nothing the was able to relate to civilian employment.
+Because of my unique military skill sets, I had little to nothing that I was able to relate to in civilian employment.
 I felt as though I was slowly drowning in being misunderstood, failures of jobs, and relationships.
 Less than ten years after getting out of the service I had reached a low point in my life and wanted to give up.
-While sitting on the edge of my bed, staring into a mental, black pit of despair, I felt it wasn't fair to give up without trying one last thing.
+While sitting on the edge of my bed, staring into a helical, black pit, I felt it wasn't fair to give up without trying one last thing.

 One of my earliest memories that I can remember as a kid was staying up as late as I could, I would turn the volume down on the TV and then turn it on and try to find ABC's Wide World of Sports.
 When I did, my face would light up from the flickering glow of dirt flying, while watching racing legends like Scott Pruett, Carlos Sainz and Colin McRae.

-While sitting on the side of the bed I decided that the one last thing would be to race in a rally.
-I emptied my bank account, used all my tax returns, maxed out my credit cards and rented a car for the 2015 Oregon Trail Rally (OTR).
-I did not realize at that moment, how important that race, how all the factors involved, and how all the people involved, would save my life.
+While sitting on the side of the bed I decided that the one last thing I would try to do to save me from myself was to race in a rally.
+I emptied my bank account, used all my tax returns, maxed out my credit cards, and rented a car for the 2015 Oregon Trail Rally (OTR).
+I did not realize at that moment, how important that race was going to be, combined with all the factors and people involved, would save my life.